tridactyl/tridactyl/doc/amo.md

 ## Control your browser with your keyboard *only*.

 Replace Firefox's control mechanism with one modelled on VIM.
-Most common tasks you want your browser to perform are bind to a single key
+Most common tasks you want your browser to perform are bound to a single key
 press:

 - You want to open a new tab?
 Hit `t`.